 Credit: Gov 50 fulfills the QRD requirement.
 You may also get concentration credit.
 This is true, obviously, for Government.
 It is also true in Statistics, Psychology, Sociology, and Social Studies.
 I am happy to support students who want to petition other departments.

 Announcements: You are responsible for any assignment/exam/deadline updates/changes which are either announced in class or promulgated via the course Canvas e-mail list.
 The official Preceptor’s Notes on Slack are important, but we will e-mail them to you.
 You are not responsible for every other random post on Slack.
 In fact, you can ignore Slack completely, if you want.

 Solo Participation: 5 points.
 This category relates to things you do alone in class.
 Missing class (without notifying us) or missing too many classes will cost you points, as will a failure to participate in class activities.
 We keep track of this via Google forms and sheets, so be sure to fill them out when requested.
 Note that I do not care if you know the answer when I cold-call you.
 This plays no part in your grade.

 Group Participation: 5 points.
 This category relates to activities you do with other students.
-Helping your fellow students, especially on Piazza, is the best form of group participation, as is volunteering for a class role like scribe.
+Helping your fellow students, especially on Slack, is the best form of group participation, as is volunteering for a class role like scribe.
 Be a good class citizen.
 Help your classmates during Study Halls.
 Do not shirk on group projects.

 Tutorials: 5 points.
 Grades are pass/fail only.
 Given the level of the questions and the hints provided, it is essentially impossible not to get full credit as long as you make an honest effort.
 You may use the hints and, very occasionally, just show the answer.